Steelers slip past turnover-prone Titans 19-13

 Watt, Haden and Minkah Fitzpatrick all recovered fumbles.
 Linebacker Joe Schobert hauled in a Tannehill pass deflected by backup outside linebacker Taco Charlton and returned it 23 yards to set up Boswell’s third field goal that gave Pittsburgh a 16-13 lead with 7:20 to go.
 Two plays later, Tannehill botched an exchange with the center and Watt fell on the loose ball to set up Boswell for a 48-yarder that pushed the Pittsburgh advantage to six.

-The persistent miscues have become a discouraging trend of late for the Titans, who now have 13 turnovers in their last four games, a stretch in which they are just 1-3, with the lone win a turnover-free performance against woeful Jacksonville.
+The persistent miscues have become a discouraging trend of late for the Titans, who now have 13 turnovers in their last three games, a stretch in which they are just 1-2.

 “It has to get cleaned up,” said Tannehill, who ran for his seventh touchdown of the season in the first half as the Titans built a 10-point lead.
 “Obviously, if you turn the ball over as many times as we did, you’re going to put yourself in a tough position.”